 Inspired by the rich and varied history of the Kaka’ako district of Honolulu, the mixed-use Ae’o Tower celebrates the idea of flow, or kahe, in its textured form.

 The facade on Honolulu's Ae’o tower will make wind visible (Architect’s Newspaper)

 Located on a 3.6-acre site in Ward Village, a community developed by The Howard Hughes Corporation, Ae’o Tower includes 466 residential units ranging from studios to three-bedrooms.
 The 40-story tower is anchored by a multi-level Whole Foods Market and additional street level retail serving Ward Village and the broader Kaka’ako neighborhood.

-The design for Ae’o is inspired by the rich and varied history of the Kaka’ako district and celebrates the idea of flow, or kahe.
-This concept inspired the form of the building, including the podium parking screen facade.
-Inﬂuenced by abstracting the dynamism and force of the typical flow of the Hawaiian trade winds, surfaces peel away from the mass of the building as a physical manifestation of the trades’ energy, shielding occupants leeward towards the Makai (ocean) views.
-Carving space at the ground floor corners of the building creates community gathering places and building entries while vortices are made visible by the movement of vehicles up parking ramps.
-The podium is activated further by planted terraces that allude to the lush vegetation along the Ko’olau range and fill the voids while screening the parking.
-The planted terraces visually connect the vibrant and living elements and draws interest along the façade, while signifying the entry and gathering places at street level.
+Inﬂuenced by abstracting the dynamism of the typical flow of the Hawaiian trade winds, surfaces peel away from the building as a physical manifestation of the trades’ energy, shielding occupants leeward towards the Makai (ocean) views.
+Carving space at the ground floor corners of the building created community gathering places and building entries, while vortices are made visible by the movement of vehicles up parking ramps.
+The podium is further activated by planted terraces that reference the lush vegetation of the Ko’olau range.
+The planted terraces visually connect the vibrant and living elements and draw interest along the façade, while identifying entry and gathering places at street level.

-Bohlin Cywinski Jackson is the Design Architect in collaboration with Architect of Record, Architects Hawaii.
+Bohlin Cywinski Jackson was the Design Architect in collaboration with the Architect of Record, Architects Hawaii.